smastrom/react-email-autocomplete/README.md

 # API

-This package exports two modules **completely independent** between each other:

 ## :envelope: Email Component

 It aims to replace the typical `<input type="email" />` of your form by giving the best UX with all the flexibility you'd expect from an input field: